PostHog/posthog.com/contents/blog/story-about-pivots.md

 They'd explain why they went in a certain direction, or how they lost a bunch of time and money themselves doing the wrong thing.
 Don't just rely on the insanely-impressive growth studies you read about online.

-You definitely learn more by doing than getting advice, but sprinkling an intensive period of it in at such a key moment is important.
+You learn more by doing than getting advice, but sprinkling an intensive period of it in at such a key moment is important.

 ## Don't be scared to build

 We continuously built products and recruited users onto something real.
 What people did and what we though they'd do often diverged.
 [Jason Fried](https://twitter.com/jasonfried) goes so far as to say [you can't validate something that doesn't exist](https://twitter.com/jasonfried/status/1337095209620946944).
 The key is not to get scared about just building the thing you're talking about - Tim often only spent a week building things out, and during this time I was busy booking lots of meetings and finding potential users.

-You _must_ be really quick to do this.
+You _must_ be quick to do this.
 Others we heard of during the batch intended on spending months building their new idea out.
 That idea is a lot more frightening than starting with some throwaway code.
-Getting some production use, even if [embarassingly early](/we-ship-whenever#why), is really important at least to know if your _concept_ is a compelling one.
+Getting some production use, even if [embarassingly early](/we-ship-whenever#why), is important to know if your _concept_ is a compelling enough one that early users are willing to put up with some pain to try to solve the problem you're tackling.

 ## Have a user in mind

 We didn't think about the users or companies we were building for.
 This is easy to over-think, but just a few hours of thought could have cut down the number of times we pivoted.

-We focused on things we wanted ourselves, which was good, but some of those ideas just weren't applicable to _anyone_ else.
+We focused on things we wanted ourselves, which was good, but some of those ideas just didn't apply to _anyone_ else.

 ## Let's end on an overused quote